devnull-cz/c-prog-lang/modules/flexible-array-member.md

   - handy for structures with a fixed header and some "padding" data of flexible length that is allocated dynamically
   - why not to use a pointer instead?
-It is good when passing data over boundaries such as network, kernel/userland, etc. since no structure copy is required.
+It is good when passing data over boundaries such as network, kernel/userland, etc. since deep structure copy is not necessary.
     - just copy the structure as a whole (however, it is necessary to know how large is the padding) because it is all contiguous memory
 - `sizeof (the_structure)` gives you the size of the structure **as if